-- 1 In SBM Composer, do the following: - a Select Open from the Composer menu and open a process app from the repository. - b Click Publish. - c Close the process app; check in to the repository when prompted. - d Repeat for each process app. - 2 In the SBM Application Repository, do the following: - a Click Process Apps in the navigation pane and then select a process app. - b Click Deploy. - c Map endpoints as needed as you did when you promoted the snapshots. - d Repeat for each process app.
+- ReleaseTemplate

+- Release Train

+- RLM_AUX

+- 1 In SBM Composer, do the following:

+- a Select Open from the Composer menu and open one of the above process apps from the repository.

+- b From the Deployment tab, click Publish.

+- c Close the process app; check in to the repository when prompted.

+- d Repeat for each process app.

+- 2 In the SBM Application Repository, do the following:

+- a Click Process Apps in the navigation pane and then select a process app.

+- b Click Deploy.

+- c Map endpoints as needed as you did when you promoted the snapshots and click Deploy.

+- d Repeat for each process app.

-Complete documentation on promoting and deploying process apps in SBM Application Repository is in the Serena Business Manager Application Repository Guide in "Promoting Process Apps" and "Deploying Process Apps".
-Complete documentation on publishing process apps in SBM Composer is in the Serena Business Manager Composer Guide in "Working with Process Apps".
+- Complete documentation on promoting and deploying process apps in SBM Application Repository is in the Serena Business Manager SBM Application Repository Guide in "Promoting Process Apps" and "Deploying Process Apps". - Complete documentation on publishing process apps in SBM Composer is in the Serena Business Manager SBM Composer Guide in "Working with Process Apps".